 Colonel USAF (Ret.)

 Of course, Reineck received no response from Bill Clinton, not early nor at any other time.
-Clinton likely never even saw Reineck’s letter, which was probably deposited into the nearest circular file by one of an army of lackeys paid exorbitant amounts of taxpayer dollars to screen White House mail and remove these little annoyances from taxpayers.
+Clinton likely never even saw Reineck’s letter, which was probably deposited into the nearest circular file by one of an army of lackeys paid exorbitant amounts of taxpayer dollars to screen White House mail and remove these little annoyances from the president.

 This is the inevitable fate of any attempts by our good citizens to appeal to the better angels of those who keep our national secrets.
 To begin with, these people have no better angels, as their spiritual protectors likely gave up on most of these lowlifes long ago.
 Secondly, and most importantly, the Earhart case remains among Washington’s most precious sacred cows, a status that will almost certainly remain unchanged for decades to come.
 Welcome to the Earhart saga.